-Occassionally we’re asked what is the best thing that Sharonville area homeowner's can do to protect their air conditioning and heating system between their regular PLUS Maintenance Tune-ups?
+Occassionally we’re asked what is the best thing that Sharonville area homeowner's can do to protect their air conditioning and heating system between their regular tune-ups?
 It's a simple question with a simple answer; remember to change the heating and air conditioning air filter.
 Changing furnace and return air filters is critical to the proper performance of your HVAC system, not to mention your home's air quality.
 Research suggests that indoor air pollution is among the top five environmental health risks?
 You probably don’t consider it as you sit and watch TV, but this is the air you breathe day and night.
 Changing the air filters is not all that hard for most Sharonville homeowners, but there are usually two obstacles to actually completing this job:

 - Knowing just how often to swap out your furnace or air conditioner filter.